Tax Relief Attorney: When to Use IRS Tax Attorneys for Tax Relief

 When you're dealing with tax issues, it's helpful to know who is on the other side.
 The IRS hires Tax Law Specialists to deal with a variety of tax matters.
 To qualify for these jobs, applicants must have extensive knowledge of the tax code and pension laws.
 They also have to know about different businesses and industries.

 To become an entry-level Tax Law Specialist, applicants must have a four-year degree and legal or tax accounting experience.
 This experience allows them to enter as grade 5 Tax Law Specialists, and because the IRS uses a GS-5/7/9/11 career ladder, they may eventually be able to advance to grade 11.
 Tax attorneys who have a JD or LLM may be able to enter the IRS at a higher grade than five.

 If you're dealing with Tax Law Specialists from the IRS, you need a tax professional who is just as knowledgeable and experienced.

 Find a Tax Attorney Today

 At TaxCure we have made it easy for taxpayers to find top-rated tax resolution attorneys throughout the country.
-Our network contains many tax professionals, including tax attorneys that can help with resolving various tax problems.
+Our network contains many tax professionals, including tax attorneys that can help with resolving various IRS tax and state tax problems.
 You can start your search below by selecting the agency/agencies you are having issues with and then you can select problems or solutions you are seeking, as well as filtering by only professionals that have a law license.
 Start your search today to find the best professional to help with your unique situation.